ubports/docs.ubports.com/sdk/apps/qml/U1db/Design Concepts.rst

 #.
 Using U1Db-Qt with elements and components that do not utilize models
 #.
 Using a Document without a Database

-.. rubric:: Brief Description of U1DB
-   :name: brief-description-of-u1db

 U1DB is a database API for synchronised databases of JSON documents.
 Itâ€™s simple to use in applications, and allows apps to store documents and synchronise them between machines and devices.
 U1DB is the database designed to work everywhere, backed by the platformâ€™s native data storage capabilities.
 This means that you can use u1db on different platforms, from different languages, and backed on to different databases, and sync between all of them.

-.. rubric:: What is the difference between U1DB and U1Db-Qt
-   :name: what-is-the-difference-between-u1db-and-u1db-qt

 U1Db-Qt is the QML implementation of U1DB.
 It is a QML plugin written in C++ and allows for creating and manipulating U1DB databases via a more declarative approach within a QML application.

 A Database is very simple to create.
 It only needs an id and a path where the file will be created.
 A Database is a model, which can be used by elements, such as the ListView further in this example.

 .. code:: qml